 I watched the opening talk from NYU’s latest Women’s Entrepreneurs Festival recently.
-I’m a huge fan of what Joanne Wilson has created with the festival.
-Erica Orange’s talk above, specifically at the ~32 minute mark, is worth excerpting:
+I’m a fan of what Joanne Wilson has created with the festival.
+Erica Orange’s talk below, specifically at the ~32 minute mark, is worth excerpting:

 Every innovation eventually becomes stale, but this perspective on time still seems innovative.
 Like writing, I think what our technology make possible in terms of distributed, real-time communications is still under appreciated in terms of its significance.
 If we manage our time well in the linear terms of our daily activities, we can fit in so much more in terms of relationships and impact than previous generations.